BenjaminWills/programming-notes/SQL/SQL syntax.md

 - C - `Consistency` a transaction never half finishes, it either finishes or fails
 - I - `Isolation` keeps all transactions separated from eachother until they are finished
 - D - `Durability` guarentees that the database will keep track of changes so that the server can recover from an abnormal termination

+`SQL` has a heirarchy as follows,

+1. `Database` - a collection of schema
+2. `Schema` - a collection of tables
+3. `Table`
+   To access these we connect to a db and query using `schema.table`.

 # Data Types